 Note: Post-6 you can use Mimic + Ethereal Chains instead of Mimic + Shatter Orb as well for an all-in.
 Mimic + Ethereal Chains re-roots, keeps locked in place, can't flash.

-Luden's Echo is Leblanc's core damage item in Season 8, this is mainly due to the fact that it grants a hefty 90 ability power, 20% CDR, and 600 mana, additionally the passive charges help with Q pressure.
+Luden's Tempest is Leblanc's core damage item in Season 8, this is mainly due to the fact that it grants a hefty 90 ability power, 20% CDR, and 600 mana, additionally the passive charges help with Q pressure.

 Morellonomicon even after its update is still very core to Leblanc, mainly due to the 80 Ability Power and 15 magic pen.
 Morellonomicon also has Cursed Strike (old Grevious Wounds), so people like Swain, Akali, Gangplank, and Cassiopeia it is extremely effective against.

 I personally run Morello in about 75% of my games on Leblanc, and while this may seem low, I find that Lich Bane offers comparative stats and better pushing power.
-I would highly advise you play around with going Luden's Echo -> Lich Bane or Luden's Echo -> Morellonomicon and see which fits your play style more aptly.
-My suggestion: If you're constantly poking, running OOM, and getting ganked go Luden's Echo, but if you're in a lane where you control the tempo, the wave placement, and are more or less winning use Lich Bane and Morellonomicon as you can trigger the proc as often as it's up and it will allow you to do much more damage to turrets.
+I would highly advise you play around with going Luden's Tempest -> Lich Bane or Luden's Tempest -> Morellonomicon and see which fits your play style more aptly.
+My suggestion: If you're constantly poking, running OOM, and getting ganked go Luden's Tempest, but if you're in a lane where you control the tempo, the wave placement, and are more or less winning use Lich Bane and Morellonomicon as you can trigger the proc as often as it's up and it will allow you to do much more damage to turrets.

 Void Staff is Leblanc's most familiar item.
 If you're like me and starting playing her in (late) season 5, you'll notice this item is still part of her main kit.
 Void Staff offers unparalleled amounts of magic pen, which is Leblanc's secondary stat.
 It's a great power spike when you get to it, and allows your damage to penetrate a good amount of MR. My only warning about Void Staff is DO NOT rush this item (anymore), as it doesn't give the same utility stats as other items ( Hextech Gunblade, Lich Bane, Mejai's Soulstealer

 Lich Bane is super underrated on Leblanc.
 Idk why I don't see more Leblanc's build this but it is absolutely amazing on her.
-Often Morellonomicon overshadows this item because of the +10% CDR it offers over Lich Bane, however, you'd be mistaken if you never run this on Leblanc as the +250 mana is super useful and acts like a The Dark Seal x2.5 and the 7% movement speed is noticeable in ganking and roaming.
+Often Morellonomicon overshadows this item because of the +10% CDR it offers over Lich Bane, however, you'd be mistaken if you never run this on Leblanc as the +250 mana is super useful and acts like a Dark Seal x2.5 and the 7% movement speed is noticeable in ganking and roaming.
 This doesn't even mention the fact that the Spellblade passive takes Leblanc from uselessly AA'ing a turret to effectively destroying a turret in 2-3 minion waves.

 Abyssal Mask is a situational defensive item for Leblanc.
 There are better options though in most all cases.
 I don't run this item normally, but have used it a handful of times.